MattPahuta/interactive-rating-component/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- JavaScript

 ### What I learned

+July 2025 Updates
+Moving through the Frontend Mentor Accessibility learning path, this is the first project to complete before moving forward.
+I'd completed this small component project about two years prior, so this was a good time to revisit it and add some small tweaks to my solution:

+- Updated some of the styling to better match the design comp
+- Revised all prior JavaScript code
+- Used the `template` element to dynamically render the two screens

+This small project is a good use case for a simple React component, but since I'd originally completed it with vanilla JavaScript, I decided to stick with that approach but alter the method of rendering the two states.
+I think this is a slightly more modern and performative solution than what I had before.

 I picked up this useful bit of code from Kevin Powell's excellent YouTube content.
 It's the first time I've used it in a project, and it worked great for stacking my input/label pairs.

-July 2025 Updates
-Moving through the Frontend Mentor Accessibility learning path and this is the first project to complete before moving forward.
-I'd completed this small component project about 2 years prior, so this was a good time to revisit.

-- Updated some of the styling to better match the comp
-- Complete revision of the JavaScript code
-- Use of the `template` element to dynamically render the two screens
-- This is a good use case for a simple React component, but since I'd originally completed with vanilla JS, I wanted to adapt it by tinking with the existing JS...

 ```css
 .stacked {